 Restarting Elective Orthopaedic Surgery whilst helping to Keep Patients Safe through Digital Innovation.

-The COVID-19 global pandemic has seen the healthcare sector evolve an increasingly digital response that will no doubt continue into the future, not only to increase efficiency and reduce costs, but to also give patients more control over their own health and care.
+The COVID-19 global pandemic has seen the healthcare sector evolve an increasingly digital response to reduce the amount of face-to-face contact with patients.
+This will no doubt continue into the future, not only to increase efficiency and reduce costs, but to also empower patients to have more control over their own health and care.

-Within times of crisis and beyond, digitisation is of growing importance within healthcare.
-From existing digital pathways such as The Orthopaedic Pathway, we can see that reducing pressure on existing systems, monetary savings and increasing patient satisfaction will be key outcomes of an increasingly digital healthcare system.
+Within this time of crisis and beyond, digitisation is of growing importance within healthcare.
+From existing digital pathways such as The Orthopaedic Pathway, we can see that reducing pressure on existing systems, monetary savings and increasing patient satisfaction will be key outcomes of an increasingly digital healthcare system